-What Can a Handyman Do in Thomas in Thomas County, Georgia?
+What Can a Handyman Do Without a License in Thomas in Thomas County, Georgia?

 In Georgia, most “handyman” work is legal without a state contractor license as long as you are not doing work that requires a state trade license (electrical/plumbing/HVAC/gas) and you stay under Georgia’s general contractor project threshold.
 For larger projects (generally $2,500+ labor and materials) or any regulated trade work, you must be properly state-licensed and still obtain local building permits as required.